swilltec/would-you-rather/README.md

 # Would You Rather Project

-"Would You Rather?"  udacity Project, is a user preference game.
+Would You Rather udacity project is a user preference game.
 The game goes like this: A user is asked a question in the form: “Would you rather [option A] or [option B] ?”.
 Answering "neither" or "both" is against the rules.

 In this game, users can answer questions, see which questions they haven’t answered, see how other people have voted, post questions, and see the ranking of users on the leaderboard.